lewisHome/p5_vehicle_detection/writeup_template.md

 ### Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 In section 17 I used a liner support vector machine to train my classifier.
 A linear classifier runs faster and is less prone to over fitting than alternative SVM classifiers.
+I used 9 HOG orientations - I found increasing this value did not increase the accuracy of my classifier but made it take longfer to run.
+Likewise I found increasing the cells per block above 2 did not have a noticable increase in performance.

 To completment the HOG classifier which I ran on the first channel of the YCrCB colour channel I also used a spatial bining feature extractor with binning dimensions of (32,32) and I used a colour histogram feature on the second two channels of the YCrCb colour space.

 This results in a feature vector with a length of 11236, this is quite long and with more time could be refined however it achieves a training accuracy of ~98% on the test set.